 The very nature of any government good is that it is not chosen voluntarily be each individual.
 Economist Hans-Hermann Hoppe comments that it is impossible to gauge whether government services are provided in an efficient manner for

-Therefore, the academic program pushed out from the State to its public schools is one that teaches the students about a myriad of empirical content, but does not cultivate a true sense of one’s reason.
-The student will be taught the whatever the State says is the law—the doctrine of positive law—but will never be exposed to the teaching of normative law.17
+Therefore, the academic programs pushed out from the State to its public schools are ones that teach the students about a myriad of empirical content, but do not cultivate a true sense of one's reason.
+The student will be taught the whatever the State says is the law — the doctrine of positive law — but will never be exposed to the teaching of normative law.

 Ultimately since public education is run by the State and it is in the State's interest to perpetuate its existence, the educational cannon will never be discursive, but rather placate tradition and ends for their sake alone.
 Mises notes: